 Our programmes in Cape Town run from 2-24 weeks beginning on the first and third Sunday of each month.
 Our Real Experience programmes that combine volunteering and travelling run for 4 weeks and start on specific start dates across the year.

-Our programmes in Port Elizabeth run from 2-12 weeks beginning on the first and third Monday of each month.
+Our programmes in Port Elizabeth run from 1-12 weeks beginning on every Monday of each month.

 PMGY’s programmes in South Africa are ran by our dedicated and experienced in-country local teams who have been fully vetted by our UK team.

-Such a committed local staff network provide the structure for your stay with us when working on our South Africa project.
-The support structure for Cape Town includes providing accommodation, breakfast and dinner, airport pick up, in-country orientation and 24/7 emergency support.
-Those who join us in Port Elizabeth receive all accommodation, meals, in-country orientation and 24/7 emergency support and whilst transfers to and from the reserve are arranged by our local team, the fees for this are paid in-country and not included in the Programme Fee.
+Such a committed local staff network provide the structure for your stay with us when working on our South Africa projects.
+The support structure in South Africa includes providing accommodation, meals (where appropriate), airport pick up, in-country orientation and 24/7 emergency support.

-So in general whether you are interning in schools or teaching on the childcare programme with us or joining us to work on the reserve in Port Elizabeth, our local team will also allocate you to your project as well as providing a great framework for you to enjoy a unique cultural experience with us in South Africa.
+So in general whether you are interning in schools or teaching on the childcare programme with us or joining us to work on the various wildlife projects, our local team will also allocate you to your project as well as providing a great framework for you to enjoy a unique cultural experience with us in South Africa.

-Your orientation will begin on Monday.
-At 08:45 you will be picked up and taken to our local teams office for your in-country orientation.
+At 08:30 you will be picked up and taken to our local teams office for your in-country orientation.
 Your day will kick off with an in-depth introduction into South African culture, safety issues and local transport.
 Our team will then tell you all about the volunteer projects, the do’s and don’ts and answer any questions you may have about PMGY South Africa.
 There will also be a chance to learn about and book onto some of the weekend tours our local team run in-country around Cape Town and South Africa.

-After your initial briefing it’s time to check out what Cape Town has to offer.
+After your initial briefing and a spot of lunch in town it’s time to check out what Cape Town has to offer.
 You will be taken on a walking tour of this great city where you will see some of Cape Town’s major historical sites and learn about its tragic history.

 On the completion of your city tour, the rest of the day is free to spend time hanging out with fellow volunteers and preparing for your upcoming placement.